 Registration-Students completing Orientation are given assistance with filling out their registration form, and guidance in actually submitting the form to Registration.
-Students who complete Orientation are then eligible for priority registration in person, online or by Touch Tone.
+Students who complete Orientation are then eligible for priority registration in person or online.

 New Credit Student Procedures